-Smart Factory processes (known increasingly under the term Industry 4.0) pass through several stages: connectivity, visibility, transparency, predictions, adaptability all the way to digital services complementing the production processes.
-This applies in particular to “brownfield” plants, i.e. existing machine facilities: At the heart of it all is connectivity.
+Smart Factory processes (known increasingly under the term Industry 4.0) pass through several stages: connectivity, visibility, transparency, predictions and adaptability – all the way to digital services complementing the production process.
+This applies in particular to “brownfield” plants, i.e. existing machine facilities.
+At the heart of it all is connectivity.
 This must be incorporated in a holistic OT/IT architecture right from the outset.
 FORCAM and SAP offer this holistic architecture with the SAP Digital Manufacturing Cloud.

-In six articles for common machine types, we outline how companies can use the FORCAM FORCE™ EDGE connectivity layer to connect all machines – regardless of manufacturer, vintage or control system – and process the data for example in the SAP DMC (Digital Manufacturing Cloud) or SAP ME/MII.
+In six articles for common machine types, we outline how companies can use the EDGE CONNECT connectivity layer to connect all machines – regardless of manufacturer, vintage or control system – and process the data for example in the SAP DMC (Digital Manufacturing Cloud) or SAP ME/MII.

 Factory assembly lines involve highly complex processes – from the delivery of raw materials and parts to actual assembly, painting and coating work, storage and delivery.
 Accordingly, assembly lines come in all shapes and sizes.
 As a result, installing and running an assembly line calls for sophisticated planning of workflows and logistics.
 Cloud-based, data-driven manufacturing offers the greatest benefits.

 To simplify matters, the following example of an assembly line assumes that it is composed of a succession of manual assembly lines representing a logical progression.

 As per standard practice when designing assembly lines, attention must be given to where data is to be obtained.
 It is possible to

 • collect the data at each individual assembly stage via a corresponding work center control system